steview-d/bookmarks/README.md

 ![](https://i.imgur.com/rsYnnyq.png)

-Overview columns show just top level information and a custom column called 'Admin Comments' has been added.
+Overview columns show just top-level information and a custom column called 'Admin Comments' has been added.
 This checks to see if the field 'Admin Comments' contains any data and displays accordingly, allowing admins to see at glance if work has already started on an individual ticket.

 ![](https://i.imgur.com/zoT6kGC.png)